gregwht/MusicMachine/README.md

 Please download, then take the folder labelled "MusicMachineSubmission" and put it in the "myApps" folder of your openFrameworks folder.

-If that does not work, try the zipped version.
+If that does not work, please try the zipped version.